liveprogramming/liveblog/_posts/2013-01-13-a-history-of-live-programming.md

 * Myers, B. A., McDaniel, R., & Wolber, D..
 (2000).
 Programming by example: intelligence in demonstrational interfaces.
 Commun.
 ACM, 43(3), 82–89. doi:10.1145/330534.330545
 * Victor, B..
 (2012).
 Learnable Programming.
 Retrieved from http://worrydream.com/LearnableProgramming
-* Kuhn, A..
-(2012, December).
-On Extracting Unit Tests from Interactive Programming Sessions.
-Retrieved from http://arxiv.org/abs/1212.1796
 * Tanimoto, S. L..
 (1990).
 VIVA: A visual language for image processing.
 J. Vis.
 Lang.
 Comput., 1, 127–139. doi:10.1016/S1045-926X(05)80012-6
 * Church, L., Nash, C., & Blackwell, A. F..
 (2010).
 Liveness in notation use: From music to programming.
 In Proceedings of the 22nd Annual Workshop of the Psychology of Programming Interest Group (PPIG 2010) (2–11).
 * Edwards, J..
 (2004).
 Example centric programming.
 In OOPSLA ’04: Companion to the 19th annual ACM SIGPLAN conference on Object-oriented programming systems, languages, and applications (124).
 New York, NY, USA: ACM. doi:10.1145/1028664.1028713